-The MapOCX control is registered in each development project, using the licensing information obtained from Undertow Software, at the time of purchase.
+The MapOCX control is registered in each development project, using the licensing information obtained from UnderTow Software, at the time of purchase, or (most likely) following the SDK's installation.
 No further interaction with Undertow is needed, by the developer.
 (See section on installing and using the control).
+Please, note that the Mappro SDK is distributed as a Single User SDK.
+If more than one developer will be using the SDK, on different computer system, a separate SDK license needs to be purchased for each such computer/user.

-All distributed copies of applications developed with MapOCX Pro, on the other hand, need to be registered with Undertow Software, individually, within 15 days of installation.
+All distributed, end-user copies of applications developed with MapOCX Pro, on the other hand, need to be registered with Undertow Software, individually, within 15 days of installation.
 The user is reminded upon startup of the application; they can register by phone or over the internet.
 This allows the developer to monitor the usage of their application and at the same time automates the licensing procedure.